TheRealAnonymous008/quartz/content/Games as Play.md

 * **Play** - pertains to the Experiential Systems of the game.
 It only occurs as players experience the [[Games as Rules|rules]] of the game in motion.
 * The structure of a digital game space always grows directly from the *formal system* that defines the game.
 However, the space that a player experiences is also a function of *representation* (how the space is displayed) and *interaction* (how the player navigates the space).
+* In understanding how games construct meaning, we are addressing the deeply felt ways that players engage with games and the emotional and social realities games reflect and construct.
 # What is Play?
 * ***Play** is free movement within a more rigid structure*.
 As an expression of the system, we take advantage of the space of possibility given by the system's structure.
 	* *Play both exists because of and opposes rigid structures*.